Christopher-I/UNICEFConnectKids/README.md

 **Version 1.0.0**

-- [ Link to working Dapp](https://jovial-carson-20282c.netlify.com/) (Please make sure you signed into metamask Rinkeby network)
+- [ Link to working Dapp](https://jovial-carson-20282c.netlify.com/) (Please make sure you signed into metamask - Rinkeby network and have some test ether.
+You can get some here - https://faucet.rinkeby.io/)

 ## Table Of Content